Contentmaudlin/kernel_generators/README.md

 Moreover, this library also allows one to chain `map()` or `filter()` calls to generators to give different behavior to existing generators.

-Finally, one can also define a kernel generator with a **lookback**.
+Finally, one can also define a kernel generator with a **lb_core**.
 This will make the kernel generator store a circular buffer of its local state, allowing easy acccess to a previous yield.